 There isn't one specific thing that can tell you that you have ADHD.
 Instead, your doctor will make a diagnosis based on information from a number of sources.

 Find the Right Doctor

-Ask your regular doctor for a referral to one of these specialists, or search for one in your health insurance plan's online directory.
+Ask your primary care doctor for information or a referral to one of these specialists.
+You can also search for a specialist in your health insurance plan's online directory.
 A local support group for adults with ADHD may also be able to recommend a doctor near you.